IKEA effect: Why it matters in business?

 The IKEA effect is quite unique.
 The foundation of the IKEA effect requires explicitly that a person makes or assembles something on their own.
 However, the effect may vanish if such a person is asked to disassemble that object.
 So, why does it happen?

-Our perceived self-efficacy, our beliefs on our abilities to perform well and have control over our actions and lives are essential aspects of our mental well-being.
+Our perceived self-efficacy and our beliefs in our abilities to perform well and have control over our actions and lives are essential aspects of our mental well-being.
 These aspects make us better at coping with challenges, recover from setbacks and failures.

 When we perform activities like cooking or assembling furniture, it uplifts our sense of self-efficacy.
 This is also a reason why we put more value on items that we have put together ourselves.
 In simple words, if we feel incapable of doing something, it increases our need and will to prove ourselves to be more competent and inflates the value of things we made.